 As many of you know, this spring I trained for the Louisville Triple Crown and the KDF Mini-Marathon.
 I was very pleased with how my training went, and also with the race results.
-However, I did get a bit burned out from all the training and I noticed that I started to develop some overuse pains that I wasn’t used to having.
-So, I have taken some ...Continue Reading →
+However, I did get a bit burned out from all the training and I noticed that I started to develop some overuse pains that I wasn’t used ...Continue Reading →

 For the last two weeks, a large portion of the Super Bowl media coverage has focused on Patriots TE Rob Gronkowski’s ankle injury.
 He sustained a high ankle sprain in the AFC championship game two weeks ago, and there has been much speculation on whether he will be healed enough to play in the big game.
-If you follow sports at all, I’m sure you’ve heard of a ...Continue Reading →
+If you ...Continue Reading →

 No matter what your favorite sport or activity – basketball, tennis, lacrosse, hiking, volleyball, soccer, or Ultimate – there is a good chance at some point you will sustain an ankle sprain.
 This can even happen by rolling your ankle when wearing heels, or stepping wrong off of a curb.
 This is one of the most common athletic injuries, so I wanted to take some time to talk about ...Continue Reading →